andi38/esp-zigbee-sensor-custom-cluster-reporting/README.md

 https://docs.espressif.com/projects/esp-zigbee-sdk/en/latest/esp32/developing.html

-Put folder light_sleep into folder ~/esp and compile according esp-idf manual (run export.sh, set-target, menuconfig, and build).
-For this to work I had to set the following parameters:
-- Change paths for SRC_DIRS and INCLUDE_DIRS in main/CMakeLists.txt according to your installation.
+Put folder light_sleep into folder ~/esp and compile according esp-idf manual (run export.sh and build according to existing sdkconfig).
+Have the paths for SRC_DIRS and INCLUDE_DIRS in main/CMakeLists.txt changed according to your installation if necessary.
-- Within menuconfig select a) zigbee end device, b) custom partition table, c) power management, and d) flash size.

 ## Data transmission